 Don’t lose the ring clip.
 Keep it on the fuel line and slide the new fuel filter into the line.
 Make sure the fuel filter is securely attached to the filter using the ring clip.
 Place the fuel filter inside the tank.
 Reinstall the fuel cap.

-6. Check the Fuel System in a Husqvarna Chainsaw
+6. Check the Fuel System

 Check the condition of the fuel system components including the fuel tank, fuel lines, and fuel cap.
 If you find any leaks or cracks, replace the items.